flyisland/solconfig/issues/x 007 2021-04-16 unable to update restTlsServerCertValidateNameEnabled attribute of VPN.md

 Although attribute `restTlsServerCertValidateNameEnabled` is not a "Requires-Disable" attribute of object Message-vpn, but it indeed requires the Message-vpn (or rest-delivery-point or rest-consumer) to be disabled first to update it.

 ## Solution

+Hardcode this relationship, so this tool will know to disable the message-vpn before update attribute `restTlsServerCertValidateNameEnabled`